mjbvz/vscode-markdown-prism/README.md

 # Configuration

 ### `markdownPrism.theme`
-The Prism color theme to use in the preview.
-Valid values:
+The Prism color theme to use in the preview:

 - `"tomorrow"` - Default
 - `"prism"`